tkuo-tkuo/Workspace-Setting/README.md

 # Workspace Setting Repo.
-There are configuration files used frequently
+Here are configuration files/scripts used frequently for Idler myself.